Minute’s silence to be held on one-year anniversary of Finsbury Park attack

 A minute’s silence will be held to commemorate the death of father-of-six Makram Ali, and for the dozen others who were injured on June 19 last year.

-Relatives of Mr Ali have been invited to gather alongside others affected by Darren Osborne’s murderous rampage, when he drove a hired van on to a crowded pavement, intending to kill as many Muslims as possible.
+Relatives of Mr Ali have been invited to gather alongside others affected by Darren Osborne’s murderous rampage, when he ploughed a hire van onto a crowded pavement intending to kill as many Muslims as possible.